AVISHOOV ROBERTS, Employee/Appellant, v. SUPERVALU, INC., and KEMPER INS. COS., Employer-Insurer.

 A decision which rests upon the application of a statute or rule to essentially undisputed facts generally involves a question of law which the Workers' Compensation Court of Appeals may consider de novo.
 Krovchuk v.
 Koch Oil Refinery, 48 W.C.D.
 607, 608 (W.C.C.A.
 1993), summarily aff'd (Minn.
 June 3, 1993).

 Minn.
 Stat. ' 176.135, subd.
 1(a), states that an employer is to furnish Aany medical, psychological, chiropractic, podiatric, surgical and hospital treatment . . . as may reasonably be required at the time of the injury and any time thereafter to cure and relieve from the effects of the injury.@ Under legislation enacted with the objective of controlling medical costs in the workers= compensation system, the Minnesota Department of Labor and Industry promulgated treatment parameter rules for health care provider treatment.
 Hirsch v.
 Bartley-Lindsay Co., 537 N.W.2d 480, 483, 53 W.C.D.
 144, 148 (Minn.
 1995).
 The requirement that treatment must be reasonable and necessary in order to be reimbursable is contained in the general treatment parameters in Minn.
 R. 5221.6050, subp.
 1A, which states that A[a]ll treatment must be medically necessary treatment, as defined in part 5221.6040, subp.
 10.@ AMedically necessary treatment@ is defined in Minn.
 R. 5221.6040, subp.
 10, as Athose health services for a compensable injury that are reasonable and necessary for the diagnosis and cure or significant relief of a condition consistent with any applicable treatment parameter in parts 5221.6050 to 5221.6600.@ The applicable parameter in this case, Minn.
 R. 5221.6500, subp.
-2C(1)(d), provides that lumbar arthrodesis surgery is reasonably required if the employee has incapacitating low back pain for more than three months and degenerative back disease with a positive discogram at one or two levels of the spine.
-The employee claims that his medical condition satisfies the requirements for surgery as set forth in that section of the treatment parameters, specifically, that the employee had experienced incapacitating low back pain for longer than three months and had positive findings on discogram.
+2C(1)(d)i, provides that lumbar arthrodesis surgery is reasonably required if the employee has incapacitating low back pain for more than three months and degenerative disc disease with a positive discogram at one or two levels of the spine.
+The employee claims that his medical condition satisfies the requirements for surgery as set forth in that section of the treatment parameters, specifically, that the employee has experienced incapacitating low back pain for longer than three months and had positive findings on discogram.

 In his chart note of April 26, 2001, Dr. Pinto referred to the findings on the discogram as follows: